kfnxu/a-plot-composer/README.md

 * merge most javascript index file to use reactjs
 * request data from api using ajax instead of embeded in html page ( in the progress )

-## Plot Composer is based on Superset from AirBnb with Material Design interface using Material-UI lib.
+# a-plot-composer is based on Superset from AirBnb with Material Design interface using Material-UI lib.

-## License
+# License
 Apache 2.0